 Fikr (reflection) and Dhikr (remembrance) of Allah are a regular part of the marriage.
 The couple keeps their obligations to Allah and remembers Him often, even in their most intimate affairs.
 They reflect on what He has given them and on ways to improve their relationship with Him and thus with each other.

-The couple not only strives in the cause of Allah but are also knowledgeable of their own and each other’s rights, roles and responsibilities.
+The couple not only strives in the cause of Allah but is also knowledgeable of their own and each other’s rights, roles, and responsibilities.
 The spouses honor and ensure that each other’s rights are fulfilled and they work together to develop a strong Islamic personality.

-Additionally reliance on the Quran and Sunnah for decision-making are essential.
+Additionally, reliance on the Quran and Sunnah for decision-making is essential.